RHL120/RhChess/README.md

 It does not give a castle move.
 The reason why is because in order for it to check whether or not you are able to castle it should have to record of moves (to see if the king and/or rook have moved).
-## Side note
-For now I have not written a proper user interface so the board should be in ./test